 It appears Nintendo has partnered with Mimoco to produce Zelda, Mario, and Nintendo controller themed power banks.
 These were shown on a travel tips episode of Nintendo Minute.
-They aren’t listed on Mimoco’s site yet, but their Instagram has photos from October 2017.
+They aren’t listed on Mimoco’s site yet, but their Instagram has photos from October 2017 and April 2018.
 There is also a “Nintendo MimoPower” campaign listed on their Facebook page.
-An online retailer lists them releasing in May, but they have pushed back their release month before.
+An online retailer has them available for pre-order, but the release month keeps changing to the current month.

 - Legend of Zelda: Breath of the Wild Master Sword